digipres/publications/ipres/ipres-2013/papers/destination-shared-repository-the-national-library-of-france-s-j.md

   with available resources and tiered prices.
 As the first clients come in, prices and processes are still in flux, and vulnerable to policy changes.
 creators:
-- Fauduet, Louise
+- Louise Fauduet
-- Peyrard, Sébastien
+- Sébastien Peyrard
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378014/download
 grand_parent: iPRES